uc-cdis/gen3.org/content/resources/developer/dev-introduction.md

 We are always looking for feedback and welcome PRs from Gen3 community!

-If you have feedback on current implementation or feature proposal - please let us know on the [forum](https://forums.gen3.org/), in the slack channel or through [corresponding](https://github.com/uc-cdis) GitHub issues.
+If you have feedback on current implementation or feature proposal - please let us know on the [forum](https://forums.gen3.org/), in the slack channel or, through [corresponding](https://github.com/uc-cdis) GitHub issues.

 Your Pull Requests help us to further improve the software.
 Please submit your